Students Should Take a Full-Length Diagnostic of Both the SAT and ACT

 You’re not able to evaluate the impact of testing fatigue.

-Have you ever felt tired and mentally drained after taking a tough test or answering many challenging homework questions?
+Have you ever felt tired and mentally drained after taking a tough test or answering a lot of challenging homework questions?
 You’re not alone – those are symptoms of fatigue.
-When testing, your brain is experiencing an overload of information processing that it’s not used to, so that's why you'll often feel exhausted during or after an exam.
+When testing, your brain is processing an overload of information that it’s not used to, so that's why you'll often feel exhausted during or after an exam.
 In order to set a baseline of your fatigue index, it’s important to take a full-length diagnostic test.
 This can be used to help students better prepare for the SAT or ACT, as IvyWise tutors utilize timed drills and frequent practice tests from our test database to grow a student’s fatigue index during the test prep process.

 You can't get a full picture of students' time management and pacing skills.